 Columbus, Ohio meadery Brothers Drake may be famous for its honey wines, but there’s more behind—and in front of—the bar than meets the eye.
 It also boasts a spacious performance area, a wildly tasty Japanese food truck in the evenings, and a menu that covers a variety of Ohio-centric beer offerings and original cocktails.

 Cue the “Local Buzz”, a cocktail whose name is derived from its local ingredients, booziness, and its caffeinated component: Toddy-style cold brew from local roaster Café Brioso.
-The “Local Buzz” recipe launched on the menu in early April, the bar featured a cold brew cocktail named “Brioso On Ice”.
+Before the “Local Buzz” recipe launched on the menu in early April, the bar featured a cold brew cocktail named “Brioso On Ice”.
 Unlike the lighter, whiskey-based Local Buzz, the vodka-oriented Brioso On Ice took a rich, fruity approach made from a harmony of honey lavender syrup, black walnut bitters, muddled blueberries, and heavy cream from Pomeroy, Ohio’s Snowville Creamery.

 Brothers Drake bar manager Amy Mesh said that while Brioso On Ice was delicious, the drink was too creamy and heavy for summertime, and sought out a new cold-brew cocktail recipe for warmer days.